Email marketing is one of the best ways to monetize your blog.

 The higher your email open rate, the better it is for your online business.

-And if your email open rate is low, it means that people aren’t opening your emails due to the factors we will cover now.
+And if your email open rate is low, people aren’t opening your emails due to the factors we will cover now.

-Your email list is one of the most precious resources you’ll have for your online business.
+Your email list is one of the most precious resources for your online business.

 What are the factors that affect email open rates?

-If your emails have a low open rate, that could be due to several factors like:
+If your emails have a low open rate, that could be due to several factors:

 1. Poor subject lines